kepatel4400/arrow_act_oct_2025/demos/demo3_similarity_search_with_vector_database/README.md

         ```

     - Replace the `server.py` script with the updated version available [HERE](./server.py)
-        - To edit the file, run
+        - Copy it from the mounted directory:
-            ```python
+            ```bash
-            featherpad server.py
+            cp /mnt/host_files/server.py server.py
             ```

     - Start the server